poseidon-framework/janno/README.md

 ## For developers

 - When pushing to this repository this [pre-commit hook shared by Robert M Flight](https://rmflight.github.io/post/package-version-increment-pre-and-post-commit-hooks) should be used to increment the R package version number in the DESCRIPTION on every commit automatically.
 Use `doIncrement=FALSE git commit -m "commit message"` to avoid this behaviour for individual commits.
 - `tests/testthat/poseidonTestData` is a [git submodule](https://github.blog/2016-02-01-working-with-submodules/).
-It mirrors a certain stage of [poseidon-framework/poseidonTestData](https://github.com/poseidon-framework/poseidonTestData) but has to be updated manually.
+It mirrors a certain state of [poseidon-framework/poseidonTestData](https://github.com/poseidon-framework/poseidonTestData) but has to be updated manually with `git pull`.